 - Automated policy enforcement without manual intervention

-Data Residency and Compliance:
+Governance and Compliance:

-- Geographic restrictions for sensitive data
+- External DLP and guardrails integrations for sensitive data protection

-Developer experience: SDKs, Deployment, and Documentation Quality
+Developer experience: SDKs, deployment, and documentation quality

 Developer experience impacts adoption speed and long-term success.
 MintMCP balances comprehensive capabilities with intuitive interfaces.

-SDK Design and Capabilities:
+SDK design and capabilities:

 Documentation Quality: